pnp/cli-microsoft365/docs/docs/cmd/planner/plan/plan-add.md

 : Title of the plan to add.

 `--ownerGroupId [ownerGroupId]`
 : ID of the Group that owns the plan.
 A valid group must exist before this option can be set.
-Specify either `ownerGroupId` or `ownerGroupName` but not both.
+Specify either `ownerGroupId`, `ownerGroupName` or `rosterId`.

 `--ownerGroupName [ownerGroupName]`
 : Name of the Group that owns the plan.
 A valid group must exist before this option can be set.
+Specify either `ownerGroupId`, `ownerGroupName` or `rosterId`.

+`--rosterId [rosterId]`
-Specify either `ownerGroupId` or `ownerGroupName` but not both.
+: ID of the Planner Roster.
+Specify either `ownerGroupId`, `ownerGroupName` or `rosterId`.

 `--shareWithUserIds [shareWithUserIds]`
 : The comma-separated IDs of the users with whom you want to share the plan.
 Specify either `shareWithUserIds` or `shareWithUserNames` but not both.